csabika98/ReactViteBlazorNet8/README.md

 ## RUN
 To run the app
 - It will run React + Vite
-- Build RAZOR with .NET 8
+- Build BLAZOR with .NET 8
 ```
 npm run dev
 ```